 After your treatment is done, the radiation source is moved back into the machine.
 Your radiation therapist will come back and disconnect the tubes from the catheters.

 The rest of your treatments will be done the same way each time.
-You will have them twice a day.
+You’ll have them twice a day.
 Each treatment is given about 4 to 6 hours apart.

-After your last treatment, you will get medication to make you relaxed and sleepy.
+After your last treatment, you’ll get medication to make you relaxed and sleepy.
 The applicator, template, and catheters will be removed once the medication takes effect.
-You will then be brought back to your hospital room.
+You’ll then be brought back to your hospital room.

 After the applicators, catheters, and template are removed, you may feel some cramping in your uterus and pressure in your vaginal area.
 These symptoms go away over a couple of hours.
 Ask your nurse for pain medication if you’re uncomfortable.